Postgraduate Research Opportunities

 Description:

-The project will involve the investigation of novel nanostructures that incorporate functional metal-porphyrin molecules through on-surface synthesis techniques.
-The experimental investigations will explore the electronic structure of these systems through surface science techniques and through advanced x-ray spectroscopic techniques that are available at the synchrotron radiation facilities of Europe.
-These techniques would include STM, AFM-Raman, XPS, and RAS in Dublin and high resolution core-level XPS, x-ray absorption spectroscopy (XAS/NEXAFS) and angle-resolved photoemission (ARPES) at synchrotron beamlines.
+The project will involve the investigation of novel nanostructures and nanomeshes that incorporate functional metal-porphyrin molecules through on-surface synthesis techniques.
+The experimental investigations will explore the electronic structure of these systems through both in-situ and ex-situ surface science techniques and through advanced x-ray spectroscopic techniques that are available at the synchrotron radiation facilities of Europe.
+These techniques would include scanning probe microscopies, STM, AFM-Raman, laboratory XPS, optical techniques such as RAS in Dublin and high-resolution core-level XPS, x-ray absorption spectroscopy (XAS/NEXAFS), ambient-pressure XPS (AP-XPS) as well as angle-resolved photoemission (ARPES) at synchrotron beamlines.
 Our interest is in the electronic structure arising from differing central metals in the porphyrin meshes, the influence this has on the interactions with adsorbates and the potential function of these novel nanostructures as sensors.
-Experiments and theoretical approaches will serve to underpin the basic applied research in this area, and will work towards new sensors and molecular electronic devices.
-Experimental investigations will occur via x-ray spectroscopic experiments investigating electronic structure, in-situ on-surface synthesis and chemical interactions is planned for facilities such as the BESSY II synchrotron, Helmholtz Zentrum Berlin, Germany, the MAX-IV Laboratory, Lund University, Sweden and the Diamond Light Source, Oxford, UK.
+The investigation of these nanostructure as sensors will require complementary characterisation measurements, both in-situ and ex-situ, as well as necessary integration into device architectures for their I-V response as sensors.
+Experiments and theoretical approaches will serve to underpin the basic applied research in this area, and the project will work towards developing these materials as new highly-specific molecular electronic sensors.
+Experimental investigations via advanced x-ray spectroscopic techniques that investigate electronic structure, in-situ on-surface synthesis and chemical interactions are anticipated to occur at facilities such as the MAX-IV Laboratory, Lund University, Sweden (where we collaborate), or at the Diamond Light Source, Oxford, UK and the BESSY II synchrotron, Helmholtz Zentrum Berlin, Germany.

 Applicant:

-The successful applicant will have a strong physics, nanoscience or physical chemistry background, they must demonstrate strong interest and self-motivation in the subject and the ability to think analytically and creatively.
-Candidates will be expected to take ownership of their project.
+The successful applicant will have a strong physics, nanoscience or physical chemistry background, they must demonstrate strong interest and self-motivation in the subject and exhibit the ability to think analytically and creatively.
+Candidates will be expected to take ownership of their aspects of the project.
 It is essential that the applicant has an enquiring and rigorous approach to research as well as good team-working, observational and communication skills (both presentation and writing skills in English).
-Previous research experience in contributing within any collaborative interdisciplinary research environment is highly desirable, while experience in functional materials, in advanced x-ray spectroscopies or synchrotron-based experiments, or sensor research though not essential would be highly valued in any applicant.
-In general, training in appropriate areas will be provided.
+Previous research experience in contributing within any collaborative interdisciplinary research environment is highly desirable, while experience in functional materials, in scanning probe microscopies, in advanced x-ray spectroscopies or synchrotron-based experiments, in sensor research, or in clean room lithographic techniques though not essential would be highly valued in any applicant.
+In general, training in appropriate areas will be provided or sought.

 Eligibility: